English יידיש

 Children from toddlers to teens enjoy age-appropriate, supervised programs of games, songs, crafts, and projects while building Yiddish language skills.

-Our new location, Kutz Camp, also boasts two swimming pools and a picturesque lake for boating and swimming, a modern arts center, and lakeside dining, accommodation and program spaces.
+Our new location, Kutz Camp, also boasts two swimming pools and a picturesque lake for boating and swimming, a modern arts center, and lakeside dining, a variety of accommodations and program spaces.
 Basketball, baseball, hiking, and leisurely walks in the woods are some of Yidish-vokh’s popular outdoor experiences.

 The food is kosher, with vegetarian options; an Orthodox mashgiakh oversees all meals througout the week.
 Egalitarian-Conservative and Orthodox Shabes services are also available along with secular activities on Saturday morning.